 6. Listen to Religious Christmas Songs

-I love all kinds of Christmas music, so I’m not saying don’t listen to White Christmas, Rudolph the Red Nose Reindeer, or Frosty the Snowman.
+I love all kinds of Christmas music, so I’m not saying I don’t listen to White Christmas, Rudolph the Red Nose Reindeer, or Frosty the Snowman.

 But be sure to include some beautiful religious songs as well.
 Sing them with your children!
 There are so many wonderful religious Christmas songs out there.
 Here are a few good ones: